mako-framework/docs/08_learn_more/00_validation.md

 }
 ```

-> Note that the two methods only return validated input (input fields with at least one validation rule).
+> Note: The two methods only return validated input (input fields with at least one validation rule).
 If you have a field that doesn't require any special validation then you can use the `optional` rule to ensure that it gets returned along with the validated values.
 {.warning}